-This indicator seeks to make certain that your district has paid your bills/obligations on financing arrangements to pay for school construction, school buses, photocopiers, etc.
+This indicator seeks to make certain that the District has paid all bills/obligations on financing arrangements to pay for school construction, school buses, photocopiers, etc.

-Spring ISD was in compliance with the payment terms of all debt agreements at fiscal yearend.
+Spring ISD was in compliance with the payment terms of all debt agreements at fiscal year-end.